Acacia fimbriata: Taxonomy

 Acacia fimbriata was first formally described by the botanist George Don in 1832 in his book A General History of Dichlamydeous Plants from an unpublished manuscript by Allan Cunningham.
 The type specimen was collected by Cunningham in 1828 from along the Brisbane River.

-Distribution
+Distribution and habitat

-The shrub is commonly situated in coastal areas and the adjacent tablelands in New South Wales and Queensland.
-In New South Wales it is found from Nerriga in the south to Inverell in the west to north of the Queensland border as far as Yeppoon and the Carnarvon National Park.
-It is often located along rocky streams as a part of Eucalyptus woodland communities growing in rocky and sandy soils or along the fringes of rainforest in more northern areas.
+Fringed wattle occurs in coastal areas and adjacent tablelands from near Yeppoon, Carnarvon National Park and Ravenshoe in Queensland and from Inverell to Nerriga in New South Wales.
+It often grows along rocky streams in Eucalyptus woodland, in rocky and sandy soils or along the fringes of rainforest in more northern areas.

-Cultivation
+Use in horticulture

-The plant is available for cultivation in seed form.
-It can be gown as a hedge or screening plant but does require adequate water.
-It is quite hardy, can be planted in a tropical environment and is frost tolerant.
+The plant can be propagated from seed and is hardy in most situations where adequate water is available.
+It is suitable as a hedge or screening plant and can be planted in a tropical environment and is frost tolerant.

-Emblem
+Floral symbol

-In October 2023, the flower was added to the city of Brisbane's floral emblems.
+In October 2023, the flower was chosen as the official floral symbol of Brisbane's floral emblems.